adityarawat1337x/Moodle_Bot/README.md

                                 3: download geckdodriver from this link https://github.com/mozilla/geckodriver/releases/download/v0.26.0/geckodriver-v0.26.0-win64.zip and add the path of downloaded file to (line 44) as mentioned above OR USE GOOGLE FOR ANY PROBLEMS

-                                *NOTE: if you dont use mozilla start using it lol... just kidding if you dont want mozilla firefox and you are a chrome lover then go kill yourself.. anyways then you have to download chrome driver(google it:chrome driver for selenium) and add path to (line 44) plus change the comment on (line 2) and comment out (line 1)*
+                                *NOTE: if you dont use mozilla start using it lol...*
+                                 *just kidding if you dont want mozilla firefox and you are a chrome lover then go kill yourself..*
+                                 *anyways then you have to download chrome driver(google it:chrome driver for selenium) and add path to (line 44)*
+                                 *plus change the comment on (line 2) and comment out (line 1)*

-I know you are lazy AF thats why you are using this script so here is the link of chromedriver FU: https://chromedriver.chromium.org/downloads for any queries join my instagram (promotion OP): i'll send you the link soon (as soon as i make an account) till then you have my email:napster98766@gmail.com
+I know you are lazy AF thats why you are using this script so here is the link of chromedriver FU: https://chromedriver.chromium.org/downloads

+for any queries join my instagram (promotion OP): i'll send you the link soon (as soon as i make an account)

+till then you have my email:napster98766@gmail.com

-AND THIS GOOGLE FORM: https://forms.gle/bFq1ncrs4k5LiXFi6 DONATIONS ACCEPTED KINDLY USE GOOGLE FORM TO DONATE AND ILL SHARE THE INFO
+AND THIS GOOGLE FORM: https://forms.gle/bFq1ncrs4k5LiXFi6

+DONATIONS ACCEPTED KINDLY USE GOOGLE FORM TO DONATE AND ILL SHARE THE INFO

 #MERI BAKWAAS
-At last a token of appreciation: i would like to thank my friends who helped 0% in this work but still they were there and i love them so..(ek do ka account lekar test kra tha maine vaise) i wont take names so: alexa op, aalu op, dadi op, selmon op, gajodhar op, avalon op (xd i hope u recognise), influencer(strong core) op,phullu op,jitsun op,mikki op,zoop op and others too whome i have forgot to mention @3am in the morning im dozzing off so... dont kill yourself if i forgot i have spoken too much i guess so bbye
+At last a token of appreciation: i would like to thank my friends who helped 0% in this work but still they were there and i love them so..(ek do ka account lekar test kra tha maine vaise) i wont take names so: alexa op, aalu op, dadi op, selmon op, gajodhar op, avalon op (xd i hope u recognise), influencer(strong core) op,phullu op,jitsun op,mikki op,zoop op and others too whom i have forgot to mention @3am in the morning im dozzing off so... dont kill yourself if i forgot i have spoken too much i guess so bbye
 *jonas hi adam hai*